-Now that the first round of all five elements of Advancement (Asset Management, Retention, Marketing, Enrollment, and Development) have been addressed, let’s review before beginning the next round.
-Remember, all five elements need to be addressed (or, at least, kept in mind) since each have an effect on each other.
+Since a round of all five elements of Advancement (Asset Management, Retention, Marketing, Enrollment, and Development) have been addressed over the past five weeks, let’s review before beginning the next round.
+Remember, all five elements need to be in play since each have an effect on each other.

 In a previous article, I suggested taking “one day at a time” to develop a framework where each element of Advancement could have a daily focus.
 For example: